How Does Stretching Improve Flexibility?

-I have been reading on the effects and mechanisms behind stretching since receiving my degree in exercise physiology.
-There are not many more controversial topics in the exercise science literature.
+here are not many more controversial topics in the exercise science literature than stretching.
 While most believe stretching is an important component of a fitness or rehabilitation program the debate occurs on the timing, frequency, duration, type, direction, and intensity of the stretching program.
 Recently, a large push in corrective exercise programs involves mobilizing joints and body regions most prone to limitations in range of motion including the ankles, hips, and thoracic spine.
 In our practice, we often prescribe these self mobilizations to patients to complete at home in order to reinforce manual physical therapy treatments (mobilizations, manipulations, soft tissue treatments) provided in clinic.

 These self mobilizations or static stretches have an positive impact on the available range of motion in an individual joint or functional movement (squatting, turning your head to the left).
 Static stretches held for 15-30 seconds at the point of stretch have been shown to improve ROM when applied for 2-4 repetitions.
 These stretches should be held until after exercise and sports due to their negative impact on performance.
 Previously explanations behind the improved range of motion after stretching described improvements in the extensibility of the muscle and tendon.
 These explanations have been disproven in the recent literature and seem less probable given the amount the intensity, duration, and frequency needed to make a true structural change in muscle after stretching.